 You have a right to conduct a walk-through inspection of the property.
 If you choose to exercise this right, you must also make a reasonable effort to let your tenant know of their right to also attend it.

 Next, you must notify the tenant of the time and date you wish to conduct the inspection.
 You must schedule it at least three days before the tenant leaves.
+This move out inspection helps clarify whether any excessive property damage exists.

 If during the inspection you come across damage exceeding normal wear and tear, you must prepare an itemized list and send it to the tenant.